Eagle-Creative/ROS2-Jazzy-Mirobot-Interface/README.md

 This project is inspired by the Wlkata Mirobot and aims to provide a robust ROS 2 interface for its control.

-Additionally, this repository is based on the work from [kimsooyoung/mirobot_ros2](https://github.com/kimsooyoung/mirobot_ros2).
+Additionally, this repository is loosly based on the work from [kimsooyoung/mirobot_ros2](https://github.com/kimsooyoung/mirobot_ros2).
 Significant updates have been made to replace the `serial` package with the `serial_driver` package because the original package is not supported in ROS2-Jazzy.